Sushi Rice

 Look For

-- Grains appear uniform white or pale cream color
+- Grains appear uniform in size and white color without discoloration or yellowing

-- Package date recent (within 6 months preferred)
+- Package shows recent harvest date (within 6 months)

 Avoid